Online PhD in Psychology: Integrating Technology, Learning and Psychology

 Evaluate and apply technologies for learning

-Develop solutions by applying a learning and communication solutions design process
+Develop solutions using a design process for learning and communication

 Create strategies for building community and social networking